All Episodes

 The United Arab Emirates.

-So I say, if the Bin Laden family were buying the ports, then we'd we'd have a you know a different a different take on this.
+So I say, if the bin Laden family were buying the ports, then we'd have a different take on this.

-But even Russert points out that uh frankly it's the president and uh of course me, because there aren't too many other people other than me and the president who are being nuanced on this.
+But even Russert points out that, frankly, it's the president and, of course, me, because there aren't too many other people other than me and the president who are being nuanced on this.

-Everybody else is um just relying on the simple.
+Everybody else is just relying on the simple.

-Again, it's allowing them, their association with the unions here is allowing them to um to uh stand up under the banner of national security, which is really great.
+It's allowing them, their association with the unions here is allowing them to stand up under the banner of national security, which is really great.

-And how do how come they chose the United Arab Emirates as the enemy that they wanted to recognize as posing a grave threat to the country?
+And how come they chose the United Arab Emirates as the enemy that they wanted to recognize as posing a grave threat to the country?

-And in fact, President Bush suggested it as well when he compared all of a sudden Middle Eastern companies held to a different standard in a British company.
+And in fact, President Bush suggested it as well when he compared all of a sudden Middle Eastern companies held to a different standard than a British company.

 Is there some truth to those claims?